tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify message.
-When a client offers resumption via PSK, it SHOULD also supply a "key_share" extension to the server as well to allow the server to decline resumption and fall back to a full handshake, if needed.
-The server responds with a "pre_shared_key" extension to negotiate use of PSK key establishment and can (as shown here) respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.
+When a client offers resumption via PSK, it SHOULD also supply a "key_share" extension to the server (to provide forward secrecy) as well as allow the server to decline resumption and fall back to a full handshake, if needed.
+The server responds with a "pre_shared_key" extension to negotiate use of PSK key establishment and can (as shown here) to negotiate use of PSK key establishment and can (as shown here) respond with a "key_share" extension to do (EC)DHE key establishment, thus providing forward secrecy.